Back

 No refund

-No refund if cancelled less than 14 days before arrival due to inability to replace spot
+No refund if cancelled less than 14 days before arrival, as there is not enough time to replace the spot.

 Check-in